Frequently Asked Questions

 Concerts are rarely canceled due to rain.
 In the event of dangerous weather, such as lightning or tornado warnings, patrons are advised to exit the Park.
 If shelter is needed immediately, you can enter the parking garage on the northeast side of the Jay Pritzker Pavilion.
 Visit our Rain Policy page for more information.

-The following items are not allowed on the Great Lawn: candles, open flames, and/or grills; helium-filled balloons; pets or other animals; tents, flags and/or plastic tarps; anything that stakes into the ground.
+The following items are not permitted: metal knives; candles, open flames, and/or grills; balloons; pets or other animals; tents, flags and/or plastic tarps; anything that stakes into the ground.
+Visit the prohibited items page for more details.

 Where can I smoke?